Mass surveillance: Sweden

 Prior to 2009, the National Defence Radio Establishment (FRA) was limited to wireless signals intelligence (SIGINT), although it was left largely unregulated.
 In December 2009, new legislation went into effect, allowing the FRA to monitor cable bound signals passing the Swedish border.
 Communications service providers are legally required, under confidentiality, to transfer cable communications crossing Swedish borders to specific "interaction points", where data may be accessed after a court order.

 The FRA has been contested since the change in its legislation, mainly because of the public perception the change would enable mass surveillance.
 The FRA categorically deny this allegation, as they are not allowed to initialize any surveillance on their own, and has no direct access to communication lines.
 All SIGINT has to be authorized by a special court and meet a set of narrow requirements, something Minister for Defence Sten Tolgfors have been quoted as saying, "should render the debate on mass surveillance invalid".
 Due to the architecture of Internet backbones in the Nordic area, a large portion of Norwegian and Finnish traffic will also be affected by the Swedish wiretapping.

 Syria

+Ba'athist government of Syria has been ruling the country as a totalitarian surveillance state, policing every aspect of Syrian society for decades.
+Commanders of government's security forces – consisting of Syrian Arab Army, secret police, Ba'athist paramilitaries – directly implement the executive functions of the Syrian state, with scant regard for legal processes and bureaucracy.
+Security services shut down civil society organizations, curtail freedom of movement within the country and bans non-Ba'athist political literature and symbols.
+During the Ba'athist rule, militarization of the Syrian society intensified.
+The number of personnel in the Syrian military and various intelligence entities expanded drastically from 65,000 in 1965 to 530,000 in 1991; and surpassed 700,000 in 2004.